 Local approaches to travel

 Ensuring tourism is locally focused is an important outcome of travel in landscapes.
 For me, this kind of travel embraces an ethical, conceptual, practical and experiential framework for sustainable travel and tourism, where travellers engage with the landscape – with all its components – rather than travel through it.
 This is where understanding more about landscapes, which the first strand focuses on, contributes to our awareness, our actions and our travels.
+Find out some more about my approach at my local slow travel site by clicking here.

 I hope you find all this interesting and useful.